Kenneth Claiborne Royall: Later life and death

 In December 1949, Royall became a partner at the prestigious New York City law firm of Dwight, Harris, Koegel and Caskey, becoming the firm's head in 1958.
-The firm was later renamed Rogers & Wells, and it was subsequently known as Clifford Chance Rogers & Wells after its merger with British firm Clifford Chance.
+The firm was later renamed Rogers & Wells, and it was subsequently known as Clifford Chance Rogers & Wells after its merger with the British firm Clifford Chance.

 Royall died in Durham, North Carolina, on May 25, 1971, aged 76.
 He was buried at Willow Dale Cemetery in Goldsboro, North Carolina.

-His son, Kenneth C. Royall, Jr. (1918–1999) served in the North Carolina House of Representatives from 1967 to 1972, and the North Carolina Senate from 1973 to 1992.
+His son Kenneth C. Royall Jr. (1918–1999) served in the North Carolina House of Representatives from 1967 to 1972 and the North Carolina Senate from 1973 to 1992.